Hair Straighteners Increase Risk for Uterine Cancer

 Hair straighteners contain formaldehyde and formaldehyde-releasing chemicals thought to be carcinogenic.
-Previous studies have linked toxic, hormone-disrupting chemicals in hair products to hormone-dependent cancers in females including breast and endometrial cancer, but the NIH study is the first time a link to uterine cancer has been confirmed.
+Previous studies have linked toxic, hormone-disrupting chemicals in hair products to hormone-dependent cancers in females including endometrial cancer, but the NIH study is the first time a link to uterine cancer has been confirmed.

 Hair Straightener Products linked to increased risk of uterine cancer may include:

 SoftSheen Carson (SSC), L’Oreal

 - No Base Relaxer

 - Salon Collection Hair Relaxer Super Strength – Optimum Salon Haircare

 - Salon Collection Relaxer Regular Strength – Optimum Salon Haircare

 - Triple Nourished Silkening Relaxer